 It’s simple: we’re confident we offer the absolute top quality 14k gold-filled jewelry available.
 We also know that gold-filled is second only to solid solid gold in terms of quality (making it your best, most affordable option for gold jewelry).
-But you’re probably wondering: will gold-filled tarnish?
+But you’re probably wondering: does gold-filled jewelry tarnish?
 How long will gold-filled jewelry last?
-We're not afraid to be totally honest about its longevity and performance—because we want what’s best for you.
+We're not afraid to be totally honest about its longevity and performance—because we want what’s best for you!

 Does Gold-filled Jewelry tarnish?

 Other people might tell you that gold-filled will never tarnish and lasts forever.
 That’s definitely feasible in theory, but it’s rather optimistic.
 Our 14k gold-filled jewelry can absolutely last you a lifetime (after all, we only use the best quality 14k gold!) but can and will are different things.
 The fact is, there are a variety of things that can affect your jewelry—your lifestyle, how often you wear it and how often you clean it have massive effects on the longevity of 14k gold-filled pieces.
-Our goal is to offer advice based on the realities of daily life—so you can learn how to make your gold-filled jewelry last a lifetime with a few quick tips.
+So, does 14k gold-filled tarnish?
+It can—but there are small steps you can take to prevent it.
+Our goal is to offer advice based on the realities of daily life, so you can learn how to make your gold-filled jewelry last a lifetime!

 How long can gold filled jewelry last?

-How long 14k gold-filled jewelry lasts depends on three things:
+How long 14k gold-filled jewelry can last depends on three things:

 - What touches it: water, chlorine, chemicals from beauty products, etc.